$LevyIO

 IRMAA — the Income-Related Monthly Adjustment Amount — is an additional Medicare Part B and Part D premium imposed on high-income beneficiaries.
 The surcharge is based on your Modified Adjusted Gross Income from two years prior.
 A large Roth conversion in 2026 affects your Medicare premiums in 2028.

-The solution is to convert up to — but not across — the IRMAA threshold.
-If you are single with $90,000 in MAGI and the IRMAA cliff is at $106,000, you can convert up to $16,000 without triggering the surcharge, assuming no other income spikes.
-Always confirm the current-year IRMAA thresholds before finalizing any conversion decision.
+The solution is to convert up to — but not across — the IRMAA threshold if Medicare premiums are part of your objective.
+If you are single with $90,000 in MAGI and the first 2026 cliff is above $109,000, you can convert about $19,000 without triggering that first surcharge, assuming no other income spikes.

 The 5-Year Rule: What You Must Know Before Converting